statisticalbiotechnology/dsbook/dsbook/supervised/regularization.md

 ## LASSO Regression (L1 Regularization)

 **LASSO regression** (Least Absolute Shrinkage and Selection Operator) is another regularization technique.
-Instead of penalizing the sum of squared coefficients, LASSO penalizes the sum of the absolute values of the coefficients.
-This results in sparse solutions, where some of the coefficients may become exactly zero.
+Instead of penalizing the sum of squared parameters, LASSO penalizes the sum of the absolute values of the parameters.
+This results in sparse solutions, where some of the parameters may become exactly zero.

 The objective function for LASSO regression is: